pydanny/presentations/scaling-one-to-billions/2024-python-it.md

 Climate change is real

 - A series of incrementally hotter years
-- In 2022 Europe and South Asia suffered a devastating heat wave
+- Every year we're suffering worse and worse heat waves
-- The South Western USA is under severe water restrictions
+- The South Western USA is already under phase 2 water restrictions

 ---